reza-mirjahanian/Jira-api-components/README.md

 - ✅ There are some screenshots from my answer in the 'output' folder.
 - ✅ We assume the Jira response format is not going to change.
 - ✅ I've used 'nock' for mocking the rest API.
-- ✅ It is TypeScript, We should compile it for production!

 #### Todo & If I have more time:
 - 💡 Better testing
-- 💡 Maybe in-memory cache
-- 💡 Adding file adaptor for output
-- 💡 Compare third-party libs for benchmark